Skip to content

 What it does:

-1. Detects or installs specified Python version
+1. Detects or installs the specified Python version

-3. Generates .envrc for direnv (if installed)
+3. Generates .envrc for direnv (if installed and --no-direnv not passed)

 4. Updates .gitignore with Pyve-managed patterns